 The study involved nearly 900 women ages 30 to 47 at two hospitals and was followed up with blood tests and questionnaires for five years.
 Half the women (the control group) had no surgery, while the remainder women underwent hysterectomies that spared at least one ovary.

-One is that surgery disrupts the blood flow to the ovaries, so the surgery leads to early ovarian failure, and another that it’s not the surgery, but the underlying condition preceding the surgery that causes it.
+One theory as to why they stop functioning is that surgery disrupts the blood flow to the ovaries.
+This means that the surgery leads to early ovarian failure.
+Another theory is that it’s not the surgery, but the underlying condition preceding the surgery that causes it.